tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### startSequence

-This api starts loaded sequence in sequencer.
+This api starts loaded sequence in a sequencer.
 This gives `Started` as response.
 Api returns `Unhandled Response` is sequence is not loaded.

 StartSequence